DiCarloLab-Delft/PycQED_py3/.github/CONTRIBUTING.md

 * be well documented and contain comments

 Tests are not mandatory as this is generally hard to make for instruments that interact with hardware.

+Travis and codacy run automatically when a pull request is created.
+Links to the checks can be found when clicking the "show all checks" button that appears in the "conversation" of a pull request.

 If you want to get changes from a project branches onto a supporting branch for a pull request consider using the following snippet.
 ```